fhoedemakers/smsplus64/README.md

 To try the emulator, download smsPlus64.z64 from the [releases](https://github.com/fhoedemakers/smsplus64/releases/latest) page en copy it to your flash card.

 Games can be played from the flashcard's SD card.
 Create a folder named `smsPlus64` in the root of your flashcard's SD card and copy your .sms or .gg ROMs there.
 You can organize your games in subfolders.
+The emulator shows a menu whith a list of games.

 ## Building from source